History Of Jade

 As a protective talisman, Jade has always been held, worn, and praised as a stone rich in good fortune.
 It is said that the cosmos simply sends all good things Jade's way, and being a giving jewel, she is always delighted to share that good fortune.

-In addition to being an amulet for good luck, your use of Jade can encompass all aspects of healing, from emotional to spiritual, and of course, physical.
+In addition to being an amulet for good luck, Jade bracelets encompass all aspects of healing, from emotional to spiritual, and of course, physical.
 Take a look at the benefits and healing properties of Jade.

 Physical healing properties